facebook/rocksdb/USERS.md

 ## Apache Kvrocks

-[Apache Kvrocks](https://github.com/apache/kvrocks) Kvrocks is an open-source distributed key-value NoSQL database built on top of RocksDB.
+[Apache Kvrocks](https://github.com/apache/kvrocks) is an open-source distributed key-value NoSQL database built on top of RocksDB.
 It serves as a cost-saving and capacity-increasing alternative drop-in replacement for Redis.

 ## Others
 More databases using RocksDB can be found at [dbdb.io](https://dbdb.io/browse?embeds=rocksdb).